Effective backdoor attack on graph neural networks in link prediction tasks: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) are a class of deep learning models capable of processing graph-structured data, and they have demonstrated significant performance in a variety of real-world applications.
-Recent studies have found that GNN models are vulnerable to backdoor attacks.
-When specific patterns (called backdoor triggers, e.g., subgraphs, nodes, etc.) appear in the input data, the backdoor embedded in the GNN models is activated, which misclassifies the input data into the target class label specified by the attacker, whereas when there are no backdoor triggers in the input, the backdoor embedded in the GNN models is not activated, and the models work normally.
-Backdoor attacks usually occur when the training process of GNN models is not controlled, for example, backdoor attacks can occur when using models trained by third parties or using third-party data to train models.
-Backdoor attacks are highly stealthy and expose GNN models to serious security risks.
-Currently, research on backdoor attacks against GNNs mainly focus on tasks such as graph classification and node classification, and backdoor attacks against link prediction tasks are rarely studied.
-In this paper, we propose a backdoor attack against the link prediction tasks based on GNNs and reveal the existence of such security vulnerability in GNN models, which make the backdoored GNN models to incorrectly predict unlinked two nodes as having a link relationship when a trigger appear.
-The method uses a single node as the trigger and poison selected node pairs in the training graph, and then the backdoor will be embedded in the GNN models through the training process.
-In the inference stage, the backdoor in the GNN models can be activated by simply linking the trigger node to the two end nodes of the unlinked node pairs in the input data, causing the GNN models to produce incorrect link prediction results for the target node pairs.
-We demonstrate that this attack is effective and efficient by performing experimental evaluations on four popular models and four public datasets and comparing them with baseline, and the experimental results show that in the black-box scenario, this attack can achieve high attack success rates (more than 89 \%) with small model accuracy losses (less than 1\%) and small poisoning rates (about 1\%).
+Recent studies have found that GNNs models are vulnerable to a new type of threat called backdoor attacks, where the adversary can inject hidden backdoor into the GNNs models so that the attacked model performs well on benign samples, whereas it performs pre-specified malicious behavior such as misclassification to adversary-specified target category if the hidden backdoor is activated by samples with the attacker-defined pattern (such as subgraphs) called backdoor trigger.
+Backdoor attacks usually occur when the training process of GNNs models is not full controlled by users, such as training on third-party datasets or adopting third-party GNNs models, which poses a new and serious threat to GNNs models.

+Currently, research on backdoor attacks against GNNs models mainly focus on tasks such as graph classification and node classification, and backdoor attacks against link prediction tasks are rarely studied.
+In this paper, we propose a backdoor attack against the link prediction tasks based on GNNs and reveal that GNNs are vulnerable to such a threat.
+The proposed backdoor attack uses a single node as the backdoor trigger and injects backdoor into GNNs models through poisoning selected node pairs in the training graph.
+In the inference stage, the backdoor will be activated by simply linking the trigger node to the two end nodes of unlinked target node pairs in the input samples and the attacked GNNs models incorrectly predict link relationships between the unlinked target node pairs as linked.
+We demonstrate that this attack is effective and efficient by performing experimental evaluations on four popular models and four public datasets and comparing them with baseline, and the experimental results show that in the black-box scenario, this attack can achieve high attack success rates (more than 88 \%) with small model accuracy losses (less than 1\%) and small poisoning rates (about 1\%).